Croxley Green History Project

 Croxley Green History Group take the theft of our original work very seriously and would draw to your attention it is protected under UK copyright law.
 Please note we will always seek compensation if any part of our website, design or SEO whether text, images or recordings are found being used without prior authorisation in writing.
 You can read our full copyright notice HERE.

-To comply with the requirements of the Data Protection Act (2018) the CGRA have implemented the General Data Protection Regulations for personal data held on individuals written in a Privacy Policy Document.
-The CGRA Privacy Policy Document also covers this website as the Croxley Green History Project is affiliated to the CGRA.
-This policy document can be viewed on the CGRA website via this link
+To comply with the requirements of the Data Protection Act (2018) the CGHP have implemented the General Data Protection Regulations for personal data held on individuals written in a Privacy Policy Document.
+The CGHP Privacy Policy Document can be downloaded to the right of this message.